-If you receive a troublesome card, letter, or camper email from your child, please call Elise, our Wellness Manager at 231-924-7076) and we will connect you with a staff member who has checked-in with your camper.
+If you receive a troublesome card, letter, or camper email from your child, please call our team at camp (231-924-7076) and we will connect you with a staff member who has checked-in with your camper.

 - Do not tell your camper how much you’ll miss him or her (even though you will) and do not tell your camper that the house will be empty without him or her (even though it will).
 These statements cause children to feel guilty about being away and having fun while you are at home miserable without them.

 - This can be very difficult, but avoid crying when sending your child off on the bus.
 This will be their last memory of you and we want it to be a positive smiling face.

 - Most importantly, DO NOT tell your camper that you will come to camp and take them home if they are not happy.
 Many parents tell their campers this with the best of intentions, but it causes huge problems while at camp.
 First, the statement sends the message to your campers that you don’t believe in their ability to succeed at camp.
 Secondly, it sets up unrealistic and low expectations about camp.
 These feelings often leave campers to take the easy way out if they are ever sad at camp instead of working through the issues and gaining independence.

 - Finally, make sure to avoid telling camp “horror stories.”
 What is funny to you or an older sibling about camp memories may scare your camper.

 We encourage all parents to come to an agreement with their child about how many letters you will write and how many letters he or she must write.
 No matter how much you may want it, it is not realistic to expect that your camper will write every day.
 We require that campers write home once while at camp.
 Writing to your camper and reconnecting with them helps to put your mind at ease, so write often. – but not too often.